Chemistry

 Our faculty emphasize working closely with your colleagues and advisor with respect to not just your research project, but also your growth as an aspiring professional chemist.
 As a result, you will receive ample hands-on training and opportunities for professional development.
 Graduate students admitted into our program receive full funding, including tuition and fee waivers, as well as student health insurance.
 Campus is conveniently located between two scenic mountain ranges and within a two-hour drive to Denver.

-Professor and student in lab working on a computer together
+Chemistry student and faculty member work on a computer together

 What you need to apply for the Chemistry Ph.D. program at UW: